 Binders, Notebooks, & Folders

 Binders tend to be used by older students only but notebooks are used at every grade level.
 In France, it seems like there is a notebook and/or a specific type of paper for every purpose.
-Walking down the aisle, you’ll notice a music notebook with staff lines inside, a folder holding thick drawing paper, and lined notebooks in various sizes.
+Walking down the aisle, you’ll notice notebooks with staff lines for music class, folders containing thick drawing paper for art lessons, and lined notebooks in various sizes.
 Clairefontaine and Oxford are well-known notebook and paper brands.

 Standard Séyès lined paper might be shocking to you at first due to… all the lines!
 This type of lined paper is common for all subjects, whether you are writing notes or doing mathematics.
 From a young age, students in France learn precise rules for how to neatly form their letters when writing and yes, they use those lines for guidance!